Earlobe Repair Surgery London & UK

 There are several techniques that can be used in earlobe repair surgery, and the best technique will depend on the extent and location of the injury.

-- Simple Closure: Simple closure is the most common technique used for repairing a split or torn earlobe.
+Simple closure is the most common technique used for repairing a split or torn earlobe.
 This technique involves making a small incision to remove any excess tissue and then carefully stitching the edges of the earlobe back together.
 The stitches used in this technique are typically dissolvable and do not need to be removed.

-- Z-plasty: Z-plasty is a technique that can be used to repair earlobes with a diagonal or irregular tear.
+Z-plasty is a technique that can be used to repair earlobes with a diagonal or irregular tear.
 This technique involves making diagonal incisions in the surrounding tissue and then repositioning the tissue to create a Z-shaped pattern.
 The new shape of the earlobe helps to improve the appearance and minimize scarring.

-- Wedge Excision: Wedge excision is a technique that can be used to repair earlobes with a larger or more complex tear.
+Wedge excision is a technique that can be used to repair earlobes with a larger or more complex tear.
 This technique involves removing a small wedge-shaped section of tissue from the earlobe and then carefully stitching the edges back together.

-- Lobe Recontouring: Lobe recontouring is a technique that can be used to correct elongated or stretched earlobes.
+Lobe recontouring is a technique that can be used to correct elongated or stretched earlobes.
 This technique involves removing excess tissue and then reshaping the earlobe to create a more aesthetically pleasing appearance.

 Our surgeons reconstruct all types of earlobe deformities using meticulous plastic surgery techniques.